walles/moar/README.md

   down.
 Searching backwards should move first left, then up and to the right edge (if needed for showing search hits).

+* When skipping to the end, either while searching or when the user presses '>', try finding the end of the file for at most two seconds, then show wherever we are.
+Pressing '>' again or searching again should make another attempt until we're actually done.

 * Make search work cross color boundaries.
 Currently, if you have a syntax highlighted line and search for something across a color change you won't get any match.